junxit/us-congress-bills-110/metadata.md

 - 2007-11-08 — Introduced in Senate
 - 2007-11-08 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S14194-14198)
 - 2007-11-08 — Sponsor introductory remarks on measure.
 (CR S14193-14194)
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2008-02-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 02/14/2008 with amendments.
+With written report No. 110-262.
+- 2008-02-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 02/14/2008 with amendments.
+With written report No. 110-262.
+- 2008-02-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 578.